Gigantes Island [ Islas de Gigantes ]

 You may also take the RORO (slow ferry) to Dumangas Port at PHP 96/pax with a travel time of 2 hours.
 From the port, you will travel to Barotac Nuevo, where you can get a bus or van to Estancia.

-The most convenient and popular jump off point going to Islas de Gigantes is the Bancal Port in Carles.
+The most convenient and popular jump-off point going to Gigantes Island is the Bancal Port in Carles.
 At Bancal Port you will find a Tourism Office wherein you will pay for your environment fee.
 You can also ask for some assistance in this office.

 Travel time from Bancal to Gigantes Islands is approximately 1 to 1.5 hours covering 14 nautical miles.